 The name Bhujangasana is derived from the Sanskrit word ‘Bhujang’ which means snake or serpent, and asana means pose.
 This is why bhujangasana is also known as Cobra pose as it mirrors the stance of a cobra with a raised hood.

-Apart from physical benefits it also has internal benefits like improved digestion, healthier reproductive system and is also works on activating the chakras.
+Benefits of Bhujangasana include a healthier posterior chair, improved digestion, better kidney functioning healthier reproductive system, stronger upper body, and it also works on activating the chakras.
 Bhujangasana (Cobra pose) is said to activate four out of seven chakras of the body.
-We will be discussing the benefits in greater details in the later part of this article let’s start with the variations of this cobra pose.
+We will be discussing the benefits in greater details in the latter part of this article let’s start with the variations of this cobra pose.

 Bhujangasana (Cobra pose) Variations